Blosc/c-blosc2/plugins/codecs/ndlz/README.md

 Plugin motivation
 --------------------

-*NDLZ* was created in order to search for patterns repetitions in multidimensional cells using the Caterva blocking machinery.
+*NDLZ* was created in order to search for patterns repetitions in multidimensional cells using a multidimensional blocking machinery.

 Plugin usage
 -------------------